Driven Gaussian quantum walks: Dynamics of DGQWs

 We can now analyze the exact results for $T$, which describes the output quantum fields, after $t$ iterations for comparing BS and PDC coins.
 For this purpose, we firstly provide the results from Appendix \ref{App:Propagators} for the propagation before discussing the quantities the formulas include.
 In the nonlinear case, we get

 and, for the unitary coin, we find

 Firstly, $F$ is the unitary $d\times d$ matrix of the discrete Fourier transform, mapping a position, $x$, to a wave number, $k$.
-Secondly, $A$ and $B$ denote generally complex-valued and always diagonal $d\times d$ matrices.
+Secondly, $A$ and $B$ (including the subscripts ``PDC'' and ``BS'') denote generally complex-valued and always diagonal $d\times d$ matrices.
 To further describe these $A$ and $B$ matrices, we thirdly introduce other diagonal matrices,

 comprising the squeezing parameter and rotation angle for each wave number $k$ and using $\arg(e^{i\vartheta})=\vartheta$.
 We additionally define $\mathrm{Re}(\Omega)=\mathrm{diag}\{\cos(2\pi k/d)\}_{k=0,\ldots,d-1}$, $\mathrm{Im}(\Omega)=\mathrm{diag}\{\sin(2\pi k/d)\}_{k=0,\ldots,d-1}$, and $\Omega=\mathrm{Re}(\Omega)+i\mathrm{Im}(\Omega)$.
 Finally, we can express the matrices $A$ and $B$ for all times $t$ as follows: